 Main Line Health is committed to the health and wellness of its employees.
-As part of our culture of health and well-being, we require all Main Line Health applicants to be free of nicotine, tobacco and tobacco products, and to comply with our listed immunity/vaccine requirements for common disease listed below.
+As part of our culture of health and well-being, we require all Main Line Health applicants to comply with our listed immunity/vaccine requirements for common disease listed below.
 This is for the protection of our employees as well as our patients, visitors and families.

 Main Line Health vaccination policy

 After you have received a job offer from Main Line Health, you will be asked to visit Main Line Health Occupational Health to receive the below listed vaccinations free of charge.
 New hires may require blood work or vaccinations depending on the personal medical records that are brought in.
 Each contagious disease below has specific vaccine requirements.
 If you have received these vaccinations elsewhere, we require you to bring official documentation of all vaccines and labs where you received them.
 This will make your experience easier and more efficient.